• Home

 TV Show Star And High School Dropout

-Every week, seven million viewers tune in to watch Rick Harrison on Pawn Stars.
+Every week, million of viewers tune in to watch Rick Harrison on Pawn Stars.
 He’s a high school dropout.

 This information comes from the celebrity news site Starcasm, which references Harrison’s new autobiography.: